THINK Neurology for Kids

 An estimated one in four healthy children and teens will faint at some point in their young lives.
 In most cases, fainting doesn’t signal a serious problem.
 But since fainting can also signal a serious problem, fainting episodes should always be evaluated by the team at THINK Neurology for Kids.
 If you’re worried because your child fainted, you can get timely help without waiting months for an appointment.
-Call the office in The Woodlands, Katy, Sugar Land, or Cypress, Texas, or schedule an appointment online.
+Call the office in The Woodlands, Katy, Sugar Land, or Austin, Texas, or schedule an appointment online.

 Fainting, a sudden loss of consciousness occurs when blood pressure drops.
 As a result, blood flow to the brain decreases, the brain doesn’t get enough oxygen, and you faint.

 Many patients naturally sit or lie down when they start to feel faint.
 If they don’t, they fall as their body loses muscle tone.
 In most cases, fainting episodes are short-lived, and your child recovers in a few seconds or minutes.

 Children and teens faint for two primary reasons: Vasovagal syncope or an underlying health condition.